hyldrix/final-project-softuni/README.md

 ## Ideas for Future Development

 1. Implement state management (e.g., Redux) if the application grows in complexity
+2. Implementation of functionality for admin to be able to remove class - now only owner of class can do that
-2. Add TypeScript for improved type safety
+3. Add TypeScript for improved type safety
-3. Implement unit and integration tests
+4. Implement unit and integration tests
-4. Add PropTypes or TypeScript interfaces for component props
+5. Add PropTypes or TypeScript interfaces for component props
-5. Implement a design system or component library for consistency
+6. Implement a design system or component library for consistency
-6. Add internationalization for multiple language support
+7. Add internationalization for multiple language support
-7. Ensure responsive design for all device sizes
+8. Ensure responsive design for all device sizes
-8. Improve accessibility with ARIA attributes and keyboard navigation
+9. Improve accessibility with ARIA attributes and keyboard navigation
-9. Implement error boundaries for better error handling
+10. Implement error boundaries for better error handling
-10. Consider server-side rendering for improved performance and SEO
+11. Consider server-side rendering for improved performance and SEO